LaffertyDev/mini-trains/doc/tasks.md

 * Tune starting resources, timers, level ups

+FRUSTRATIONS
+* building tracks is annoying.

 BUG TRACKER

-* Trains do not die anymore when they enter some rotations
+* [x] Trains do not die anymore when they enter some rotations
+* [x] If a train dies while holding a wagon, the wagon will not disappear